Interfaith Engagement and Mission

 To support parishes and clergy, we have made the following arrangements:

-- In each archdeaconry we plan to have two Interfaith Archdeaconry Advisers, those in post are shown (second Advisers will be added once in post).
+- We wish to have two Interfaith Archdeaconry Advisers in each archdeaconry.
 The primary role of the Adviser is to be a source of advice to encourage networking among those who minister in multi-faith areas and others.
 The Archdeaconry Advisers are:

-- In addition, the diocese has entered a partnership with Grassroots’ Director, David Jonathan.
-Grassroots is based in Luton and has a 25 year record of interfaith engagement – Grassroots is supporting interfaith work in the diocese by:
+- Also, the diocese has entered into a partnership with Grassroots’ Director, David Jonathan.
+Grassroots is based in Luton and has a 30 year record of interfaith engagement – Grassroots is supporting interfaith work in our diocese by:

 - Being a source of expert advice